siekiera-a/GithubRepositoriesApp/README.md

 ## Additional task - implementation proposal

-Description: List user most popular programming languages (name and bytes count)
+Description: List user the most popular programming languages (name and bytes count)

 Github provides api for that purpose ```https://api.github.com/repos/{username}/{repository}/languages``` which returns map of languages and number of bytes written in that language.
-I would extend existing functionality to return list of languages right after receiving repositories data (parallel api calls).
-Then group languages by name and sum bytes count.
-Next I would sort data descending by number of bytes.
+After fetching repositories, I'd take from each repository response language field and then make call to api to get number of bytes.
+After receiving map containing languages and number of bytes I'd get entry which key matches to previously received field.
+In this way I'd get the most popular language and bytes count from each repository.
+All that remains is to combine elements that have the same key (language), sum up bytes and sort in proper order.

 ## Ideas for the feature improvements
 * Pagination of user repositories